All Episodes

 There was no way that women were going to be qualified in certain departments unless they did change the standards.

-It's not a criticism of women.
+And it's not a criticism of women.

 It's an acknowledgement men and women are different in a host of ways.

-Well, Nancy Grace says that Caitlin Jenner may not be a woman yet because it looks like the regime has well understandably made an enemy out of General David Petraeus.
+Well, Nancy Grace says that Caitlin Jenner may not be a woman yet because it looks like the regime has understandably made an enemy out of General David Petraeus.

-We are losing to ISIS because, and he blamed Obama.
+We are losing to ISIS because and he blamed Obama.

 He blamed the premature U.S. pullout from Iraq.